Who We Are

 • Elders rotate between ‘active’ and ‘adjunct’ on a cycle (two to three years on and one year off.
 Because of life changes, an elder may choose to become a ‘permanent adjunct’ elder who will not return to regularly meeting and leading.

-The GCC Elder Team presently includes the following people:
+The GCC Elder Team includes:

-Tom Wallace (active)
+Tom Wallace (on sabbatical)